andersbjergfelt/Large-Scale-Exception-Smell-Analysis/README.md

 # What is this?

-This is the replicability package of my thesis: "Large Scale "Exception Smell" Analysis".
+This is a repository for replicating the results from my thesis: "Large Scale "Exception Smell" Analysis".

 ### How do I replicate the results for __Python in a day?__